|

 Software |

 Design input requirements should be specified by the customer.
-However, sometimes the customer will expect you to develop the design input specification.
-In this case, you should:

 Your design